NeuroGranberg/Nima_Documentation/docs/iAID/data.md

 Sub items Errors: 1
 ```

 Given the situation, discarding the CDR proved to be a viable path forward.
 By ignoring the central directory, I focused on extracting files based on their local headers, which contain essential metadata for extraction and it worked almost perfectly.
+Then, the fixed zip files were extracted as normal.